 - Starchy vegetables such as corn and potatoes with skin

-The list of foods above might sound familiar if you’ve ever been given suggestions for a healthy, balanced diet.
+The list of foods above might sound familiar if you have ever been given suggestions for a healthy, balanced diet.
 Examples of foods that do not contain much fiber include: animal products such as meat, fish, cheese, yogurt, and milk, and highly processed foods such as white bread, chips, candy, and sugary foods and drinks.
-There are also products out there that have extra fiber added such as Fiber-One® bars and Activia® yogurt with fiber.
+There are also products that have extra fiber added such as Fiber-One® bars and Activia® yogurt with fiber.
 While these products can be a healthy part of a balanced diet, try to get your fiber mainly from natural plant sources.

 How much fiber do I need?